-The role your community organisation plays will depend on the needs of your community, what you aim to achieve, what skills and resources you have at your disposal and whether any related activity is happening in your area.
+The activities and services of your community organisation will depend on the needs of your community, what you aim to achieve, what skills and resources you have at your disposal and whether any related activity is happening in your area.

-Some of the best community energy efficiency projects combine several different, complementary activities to take their audiences on a journey towards installing energy efficiency measures and adopting energy efficient behaviours.
-What activities you choose to deliver will depend on what particular aims you wish to achieve and who your audience is.
+Some of the best community energy efficiency and fuel poverty projects combine several different, complementary activities to take their audiences on a journey towards installing energy efficiency measures and adopting energy efficient behaviours.
 Based on the experiences of 11 community projects working under the Big Lottery Communities Living Sustainably programme Energy Saving Trust has developed the matrix below to help you choose activities for your project and a toolkit of resources to help you deliver them.